materialsproject/fireworks/docs/index.rst

 *Note: FireWorks is under active development.
 It is currently incomplete and not useable as workflow software.
 However, certain components of the code are available for initial testing.*

 FireWorks is a code for defining, managing, and executing scientific workflows.
-It can be used to automate most types of calculations over arbitrary computing resources.
+It can be used to automate most types of calculations over arbitrary computing resources, including those that have a queueing system.

 Features
 ========